mwaskom/PyROI/source/pyroi.rst

 PyROI Home
 ==========

-PyROI is a Python package for region of interest extraction and analysis in functional neuroimaging.
-It currently interfaces with `SPM <http://www.fil.ion.ucl.ac.uk/spm/>`_ first-level functional data, and it can extract data from a variety of atlases, including those created by `Freesurfer <http://surfer.nmr.mgh.harvard.edu/>`_, the `Talairach Daemon <http://www.talairach.org/>`_, or from regions defined by the user.
+PyROI is a Python package for functional neuroimaging region of interest extraction and analysis.
+It currently interfaces with `SPM <http://www.fil.ion.ucl.ac.uk/spm/>`_ first-level functional data, and it can extract data from a variety of atlases, including those created by `Freesurfer <http://surfer.nmr.mgh.harvard.edu/>`_, the Harvard-Oxford Atlas from `FSL <http://www.fmrib.ox.ac.uk/fsl//>`_, or from regions created by the user.

 Contents: